FarkasStev/FarkasStev/README.md

 ### A little about me:

+Backend-focused Software Engineer with ~4 years of professional experience, primarily in Java, currently strengthening fundamentals and building Python projects.
 I have worked professionally as a dev for around 4 years.
 Primarily familiar with doing backend Java development (with a little bit of front end javascript mixed in).
-In that time I havent done much coding in my free time.
-I am looking to change that, so currently really excited to try new things out to see what I like and to go from there.
+I am looking to do more coding in my free time, and to really find what excites me, so currently really excited to try new things out and to go from there.

 ### A little more about me: